 “Following my trip back to the Blue Peter Health and Research Centre after 19 years it reminded me of the amazing work Lepra continues to do across the world helping those suffering from this cruel disease.
 Much has changed but there is still a long way to go.

-I am thrilled to be an Ambassador for Lepra so I can be even more closely connected to this wonderful charity and support the hard work they do across India, Bangladesh and Zimbabwe.
+I am thrilled to be an Ambassador for Lepra so I can be even more closely connected to this wonderful charity and support the hard work they do across India and Bangladesh.
 We will beat leprosy, together!”